NeuroQ Logo

 Ketosis and the Bredesen Diet

-When you think of the average American diet, cheeseburgers, french fries, and fried chicken probably come to mind.
-Although what people eat varies around the world, much of the typical diet consists of far too much red meat, high-fat dairy products, processed foods, refined carbohydrates, added sugars, salt, and calories.
+Although what people eat varies around the world, much of the typical diet consists of far too many refined carbohydrates, added sugars, red meat, antibiotic and hormone laden dairy products, processed foods, and calories.
 These foods can cause inflammation in the body, especially disruptive to brain health.

 The good news: lifestyle changes today can prevent diseases tomorrow.